LucaAngioloni/TheHound/README.md

 The script then proceeds to the Image Elaboration to detect and store relevant features of the object to use later to match with features extracted from the continuous stream of images from the PiCamera.

-The feature extraction algorithm used is called SURF (Speeded up Robust Features).
+The feature extraction algorithm used is called SURF (Speeded up Robust Features) which is invariant to rotations, scale changes and minimal tilting (See below examples).
 (See code and Thesis for more details)

 Then the script collects images from the PiCamera and tries to match similar features between the current frame image and the original image from the iPhone.